 Youth Steering Group

-We are delighted to have twenty-five fantastic and passionate young people in the group, aged between 14-24, with diverse perspectives and lived experiences of the English education system and great ideas for how to make it fairer.
-We are grateful to Mission 44 who make this work with young people possible.
+We are delighted to have twenty-six fantastic and passionate young people in the group, aged between 14-24, with diverse perspectives and lived experiences of the English education system and great ideas for how to make it fairer.

 What does the Youth Steering Group do?